 - Xeriscaping is a way to have a beautiful yard and conserve water.

-These numbers are estimates but it can give you a good idea of how water is typically used in a home and where you might be able to cut back.
+These numbers are estimates but can give you a good idea of how water is typically used in a home, and of where you might be able to cut back.

 - Bathing 13%